emdogie/WeightTracker/README.md

 # WeightTracker
 Simple app that let you follow your weight.
-Just type your weight at current day and look how your weight changed on graph which is based on your previous weights.
+Just type your weight at current day and look it changed on graph which is based on your previous weights.
 <p align="left">
   <img src="https://raw.githubusercontent.com/emdogie/WeightTracker/master/weight1.png"
 </p>